 It’s no surprise that screenings play a big role in breast cancer survival.
 The earlier you detect breast cancer — while the tumor is small and hasn’t had a chance to spread — the better your chances that treatment will work.
 That’s why it pays to keep track of the screenings you can have.
 Knowing the warning signs of breast cancer can also improve your chances of a cure.

-First, though, take matters into your own hands (so to speak).
 Examine your breasts yourself, starting in your 20s.
 Even though self-exams don’t play a big role in cancer detection, there are big benefits.
 For one, you'll become familiar with how your breasts normally look and feel.
 That way, you’ll be able to report a change to your doctor early on.

 You don’t even have to do these self-exams on a regular basis to reap the benefits.
 Just make sure to do them a week after your period ends.
 And if you don’t know how to do one, ask your health provider or a nurse to show you how.